What is More Than Words®?

 - Coaching sessions – three for each family.
 Parents are video-recorded at home as they use the skills they’ve been taught with their children.
 The program trainer provides feedback on the recorded material.

 Aside from these centre-based aspects of the program, the program is mainly implemented in children’s natural environments by parents.

-The cost of this therapy varies depending on the service provider.
-Parents also need a parent guidebook, which they can either borrow or buy from the program providers.
+The cost of the More Than Words® program varies depending on the service provider.
+You also need a parent guidebook, which you can either borrow or buy from the program providers.

 You might be able to include the cost of using More Than Words® in children’s NDIS plans.
 You can contact the NDIS to find out.

 Some research shows positive effects, but more research is needed.
 The program is based on well-established principles, including ABA, which are well supported by research.
 Research has shown improvements in parent-child interactions and in children’s communication, particularly for children who started the program with more limited skills.